qibinc/RecipeReduce/README.md

 ✔ **Convenience:** Get a shopping list of ingredients with purchase links instead of searching on Amazon each time.

 ✔ **Eco-friendly:** No more leftovers and rotten vegetables, and say goodbye to your guilt in discarding them.
+(Note: this is not true.)

 ## Getting Started